WxWatch/nurftrynd/README.md

 # Introduction

 URF Trynd is a way to view player perception of champion strength in URF mode.
-It accomplishes this by allowing the user to see trynds in which champions are being picked, which are being banned, and which are neither.
-At first, this project attempted to show the URF-meta, however, the URF-meta always consisted of 100% pick rates for Urf the Manatee, who never lost a single game, therefore we altered our project to show Trynds in URF.
+It accomplishes this by allowing the user to see trends in which champions are being picked, which are being banned, and which are neither.
+At first, this project attempted to show the URF-meta, however, the URF-meta always consisted of 100% pick rates for Urf the Manatee, who never lost a single game.
+While this URF-meta is very important to the League of Legends ecosystem, we chose to slightly alter our project.

 # So...what is this?
 URF Trynd is the combination of a simple webpage, an API, and an iOS app to display URF data, specifically champion pick and ban rate.